core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * A client might re-use a Token value in a valid new request to the reverse-proxy, while the reverse-proxy still has an ongoing group communication request for this client with the same Token value (i.e., its time period for response collection has not ended yet).

-   If this happens, the reverse-proxy MUST stop the ongoing request and associated response forwarding, it MUST NOT forward the new request to the group of servers, and it MUST send a 4.00 (Bad Request) error response to the client.
+   If this happens, the reverse-proxy MUST stop the ongoing request and associated response forwarding, it MUST NOT forward the new request to the servers in the CoAP group, and it MUST send a 4.00 (Bad Request) error response to the client.
 The diagnostic payload of the error response SHOULD indicate to the client that the resource is a reverse-proxy resource, and that for this reason immediate Token re-use is not possible.

    If the reverse-proxy supports the signaling protocol of {{I-D.tiloca-core-groupcomm-proxy}} it can include a Multicast-Signaling Option in the error response to convey the reason for the error in a machine-readable way.